lincolnnguyen18/weespeak/README.md

 - User can view most popular and most recent sites users use extension for by language
 - User can view most popular and most recent activity for questions for highlights
 - User can view unanswered/answered highlights by other users live on a website

+### WeeTech

+- Make language learning easier, more casual, and a fun way to make friends!
+- Make goal tracking easier, more casual, and a fun way to make friends!